Man City boss Guardiola guilty of overthinking again as Chelsea claim deserved Champions League glory | Goal.com

 Even when De Bruyne went off in tears after a horrible facial injury, Guardiola turned to Gabriel Jesus as his replacement.
 Only with half an hour remaining, and City chasing the game, was Fernandinho called for.
 By then, though, it was too late.

-Even substitute Sergio Aguero couldn't manage a fairytale ending on his last ever appearance for City after 10 years at the club.
+Substitute Sergio Aguero couldn't manage a fairytale ending on his last ever appearance for City after 10 years at the club and Guardiola found himself in a familiar position.

 He deserves credit for making bold calls but there is no hiding the fact that he has made big mistakes in previous European exits.
 His decision-making came under intense scrutiny after past defeats to Monaco, Liverpool, Tottenham and Lyon.